Take the first step in securing your future in business law and estate planning. 414-459-1632

 Probate with a Will

-If the decedent died with a Will, the Will must be found, filed with the court, and authenticated before its terms are put into action.
-This process often involves a court hearing where parties named in the Will and parties not named who otherwise would have inherited but for the Will are in attendance.
-During this hearing, an interested party may contest the Will.
+If the decedent died with a will, the document must be located, filed with the court, and authenticated before its terms can be executed.
+This process typically involves a court hearing attended by individuals named in the will and those who would have inherited under intestacy laws if the will did not exist.
+During this hearing, interested parties may contest the validity of the will.

-If there are no challenges to the Will, the executor must first pay off all the estate's debts.
-Once creditors are paid, the executor distributes the remainder to the beneficiaries in accordance with the Will.
+If the will is uncontested, the executor must first settle all of the estate's debts.
+Once creditors are paid, the remaining assets are distributed to the beneficiaries as outlined in the will.

 Probate without a Will

-If there is no Will, the decedent is said to have died intestate.
-This does not mean the decedent's assets will not be inherited; rather, it means the decedent's assets will pass to the heirs through Wisconsin's intestacy laws.
+If there is no will, the decedent is considered to have died intestate.
+This does not mean the decedent's assets will not be inherited; rather, it means the assets will be distributed to the heirs according to the state's intestacy laws.

-Once the executor has located all the decedent's assets and notified and paid the creditors, the probate judge will apply Wisconsin's laws of intestacy and distribute the estate to the decedent's heirs.
+After the executor locates all the decedent's assets, notifies the creditors, and pays outstanding debts, the probate judge applies the state's intestacy laws to distribute the remaining estate to the decedent's heirs.

 The End Stage of Probate